 Joint Health and a Good Night’s Sleep

-experience similar stages of sleep as their owners; including slow wave sleep and rapid eye movement sleep.
-Missing any of
+similar stages of sleep as their owners; including slow wave sleep and rapid eye movement sleep.
+Missing any of these deep sleep

-these deep sleep stages for more than a day or two puts your horse at risk for all sorts of health issues, including joint pain.
+stages for more than a day or two puts your horse at risk for all sorts of health issues, including joint pain.
+Unfortunately, many

-won’t feel comfortable resting outdoors.
-Inside the barn, your horse’s stall should be large enough for him to lie down
+comfortable resting outdoors.
+Inside the barn, your horse’s stall should be large enough for him to lie down comfortably.
+Stall mats,

 •The Thuro-Bed Mattress System reduces stress on all joints.